davidxmoody/davidxmoody.com/src/posts/2014-10-24-my-experiences-playing-croquet.md

 Additionally, there was a new rule that year.
 It meant that lower handicap players (like myself) had to give away even more free shots than normal.
 Despite the additional difficulty, I had my best season yet.
 I won 24 games and only lost 5.
 I also dropped to a 2 handicap.

-Our whole team practised together a lot and improved even more.
+Our whole team frequently practised together and we improved even more.
 We also got a new team member.
 For the second year in a row, we won the South West Handicap League.

 [![Abbey winning the Golf Handicap League in Taunton](/images/my-experiences-playing-croquet/taunton-final.jpg)](http://www.centralsomersetgazette.co.uk/Abbey-Croquet-Club-triumph-South-West-Handicap/story-23184624-detail/story.html)